How We raise our litters

-By 3-4 weeks puppies have started eating real food, it is their kibble soaked in boiling water to
+By 3-4 weeks puppies have started eating real food, it is the same raw that mom gets, just

-of the whelping area and before I place food down, I click.
-This teaches puppies very early that
+fence of the whelping area and before I place food down, I click.
+This teaches puppies very

-them tons of toys, new sounds, other animals and lots of people.
-We also have the whelping area
+give them tons of toys, new sounds, other animals and lots of people.
+We also have the

-divided in two, a sleeping and playing area, and a potty area with wood chips for potty breaks.
+whelping area divided in two, a sleeping and playing area, and a potty area with wood chips

 At 4 weeks old we get our second dose of wormer. (strongid or panacur)

-them to eliminate on and they start to seek the paper when they have to go.
+to seek the area when they have to go.

 At 6 weeks we get our third dose of wormer.
 (Strongid or panacur)

-to buyers and at this time via email and if anyone comes down with a defect we will then narrow
+given to buyers and at this time via email and if anyone comes down with a defect we will

-down any one we may have been planning on keeping, or anyone who may have had hopes of
+then narrow down any one we may have been planning on keeping, or anyone who may have

-going into a show/breeding home.
-Puppies always travel in a crate so it is more crate training
+had hopes of going into a show/breeding home.
+Puppies always travel in a crate so it is more

-heart, check that the boys have both testicles descended and make sure everyone is happy and
+the heart, check that the boys have both testicles descended and make sure everyone is happy

 Giardia which puppies get a lot when playing outside and putting new things in their mouth and